A common misunderstanding by new jet ski owners is how shallow their jet skis can operate.

 They don’t remember sucking something up, and some even go as far as to say I’m lying to them.

-How To Unclog Your Jet Ski
+How To Unclog a Jet Ski

 There is no good way to say this, but if you sucked something up, then you need to take the jet ski in and get it fixed.

-I’ve even seen people suck up snakes and maps before, below is a jet ski pump that sucked up a map.
+I’ve even seen people suck up snakes and maps before, below is a jet pump that sucked up a map.

 You need to take the jet ski in and get it fixed.
-Fixing something stuck in the pump is not something that most people should be messing with due to the sharp blades on the impeller.
+Fixing something stuck in the jet pump is not something that most people should be messing with due to the sharp blades on the impeller.

 Is Sucking Something Up Covered Under Warranty?